Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Refined NN estimation

 The upper bounds for $\brho_r -\brho$ and its derivatives in (iii) and (iv) are not to control the deviation via small $r$.
 Instead, we will set $r=r_k$ (when $k= o(N)$, $r_k$ defined in \eqref{eq:def-rk} will be $o(1)$ and satisfies the required smallness condition with large $N$), and these estimates will be used in the analysis of the $k$NN graph Laplacian.
 Specifically, the constants $C_l(p)$ in (iii)(iv), which only depend on $p$ (and $\calM$), will enter the constants in big-$O$ in the (bias) error terms of graph Laplacian convergence bounds.
+The estimate in part (iv) can be extended to higher derivatives under higher regularity assumptions on $p$, while in this work we only use derivatives up to order $ l =3 $.
 Note that $\brho_{r_k}$ is introduced for theoretical purposes and will not be assumed to be known in practice.